kisstamasj/notes/k8s-basic.md

 Responsible distributed works accross multiple nodes.

 # kubectl (kube control)
-Is a tool to deploy and manage applications on a kubernets cluster.
+Is a tool to deploy and manage applications on a kubernetes cluster.

 ## kubectl commands
 - ```kubectl run nginx --image=nginx``` deploy an application on the cluster